 Complete your mission.
 When you’re ready, simply think “It’s time to return.”

-experiences while they are fresh in your mind.
+Journal your experience as soon as you RETURN.
+Record your experiences while they are fresh in your mind.
 Write them down for later review.

 IT HELPS TO KNOW WHERE YOU WANT TO GO

 For your first few journeys, define some easy goals to validate your experience.

 Visit No. 1 Visit someone who doesn’t expect you, and take note of the time and what was going on and who all was there and what they were wearing and doing.

 Visit No. 2 Visit another friend and prearrange ahead of time,